codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 <!-- needs fine tuning for GitOps as well; all x-refs have to be updated-->
 Codefresh provides several complementary ways for access control within an organization:

-* **Role-based access**: [Role-based access](#users-and-administrators), restricts access to parts of the Codefresh UI intended for account administrators.
-For example, only an account administrator should be able to change integrations with [git providers]({{site.baseurl}}/docs/integrations/git-providers/) and [cloud services]({{site.baseurl}}/docs/deployments/kubernetes/add-kubernetes-cluster/).
+* **Role-based access**: [Role-based access]({{site.baseurl}}/docs/administration/account-user-management/add-users/#users-in-codefresh), restricts access to parts of the Codefresh UI intended for account administrators.
+For example, only an account administrator should be able to change integrations with [git providers]({{site.baseurl}}/docs/integrations/git-providers/) and [cloud services]({{site.baseurl}}/docs/integrations/kubernetes/#connect-a-kubernetes-cluster).

-* **Attribute-based access control (ABAC)**: Policy-based access control via attributes (ABAC), restricts access to [Kubernetes clusters and pipelines](#access-to-kubernetes-clusters-and-pipelines).
+* **Attribute-based access control (ABAC)**: Policy-based access control via attributes (ABAC), restricts access to [Add Kubernetes clusters with policy attributes](##add-kubernetes-clusters-with-policy-attributes).
 This option allows account administrators to define exactly which teams have access to which clusters and pipelines.
-For example, access to production clusters can be granted only to a subset of trusted developers/operators.
+For example, you can grant access to production clusters only to a subset of trusted developers/operators.
 On the other hand, access to a QA/staging cluster can be less strict.

-* **Git-repository access**: Restrict the Git repositories used to load [pipeline definitions](#pipeline-definition-restrictions).
+* **Git-repository access**: Restrict the Git repositories used to load [pipeline definitions](##enabledisable-access-to-pipeline-yamls-by-source).

 ## Role-based access for users and administrators